Leaflet/Leaflet/CONTRIBUTING.md

 ## Thank You

-Not only we're grateful for any contributions, -- helping Leaflet and its community actually makes you AWESOME.
+Not only we're grateful for any contributions, &mdash; helping Leaflet and its community actually makes you AWESOME.
 Join [this approved list of awesome people](https://github.com/CloudMade/Leaflet/graphs/contributors) and help us push limits of what's possible with online maps!